 Jalapeño Ranch Dressing takes regular ranch dressing and gives it a spicy twist!
 It is great over salads or a dipping sauce for your favorite appetizers!
 This Jalapeño Ranch Dressing Recipe is great served on a salad like my Grilled Chicken Cobb or as a dipping sauce for Crispy Fried Jalapeños!
-Make sure to check out my recipe for homemade ranch dressing as well!
+Make sure to check out my recipe for homemade ranch dressing and Poppyseed Dressing as well!

 Jalapeño Ranch Dressing